jorgebucaran/hyperapp/README.md

 # Hyperapp [![npm](https://img.shields.io/npm/v/hyperapp.svg?label=&color=1661EE)](https://github.com/jorgebucaran/hyperapp/releases/latest)

-> The tiny framework for creating hypertext applications.
+> The tiny framework for building hypertext applications.

 - **Do more with less**—We have minimized the concepts you need to learn to get stuff done.
 Views, actions, effects, and subscriptions are all pretty easy to get to grips with and work together seamlessly.
 - **Write what, not how**—With a declarative API that's easy to read and fun to write, Hyperapp is the best way to create purely functional, feature-rich, browser-based apps in JavaScript.